Today, we want to talk to you about sandwiches.

 Being a grown-up sandwich shop for grown-up people, you can wash your sandwich down with Bordeaux cask-aged negronis, strawberry and basil mojitos, Manhattan sours and more.
 And you can finish off with a Pump Street Chocolate milkshake, or a soft-serve ice cream topped with crunchy croissant flakes.

 Because you’re a grown-up.

-NOTE: Sons + Daughters is currently open for takeaway – we recommend heading over to the Gasholder Park for an al fresco treat.
+NOTE: Sons + Daughters is open daily from 10am-6pm – we recommend heading over to Gasholder Park if it’s a nice day outside.
 Find out more right HERE.

 Sons + Daughters | Unit 119a, Coal Drops Yard, London N1C 4DQ

 Looking for food to go?
 Check out Café Bao round the corner.